Apple ProDOS: Background

-With the release of ProDOS came the end of support for Integer BASIC and the original Apple II model, which had long since been effectively supplanted by Applesoft BASIC and the Apple II Plus.
+With the release of ProDOS came the end of support for Integer BASIC, on the original Apple II model, which had long since been effectively supplanted by Applesoft BASIC on the Apple II Plus, and later models.
+(Though ProDOS, itself, and many programs, still run on an original Apple II.)
 Whereas DOS 3.3 always loads built-in support for BASIC programming, under ProDOS this job is given to a separate system program called BASIC.SYSTEM, which one launches to run and write Applesoft BASIC programs.
 BASIC itself continued to be built into the Apple ROMs; BASIC.SYSTEM is merely a command interpreter enhancement that allows BASIC programs to access ProDOS by means of the same "Control-D" text output they had used under DOS 3.3.
 BASIC.SYSTEM alone requires about as much memory as the whole of DOS 3.3.
 Since the ProDOS kernel itself is stowed away in the "Language Card" RAM, the usable amount of RAM for BASIC programmers remains the same under ProDOS as it had been under DOS 3.3.

 Despite ProDOS's many advantages, many users and programmers resisted it for a time because of their investment in learning the ins and outs of Apple DOS and in Apple-DOS-based software and data formats.
 A contributing reason was that ProDOS allows only 15 characters in a filename compared to Apple DOS's 30.
 But Apple's integrated software package AppleWorks, released in 1984, proved a compelling reason to switch, and by the end of 1985 few new software products were being released for the older operating system.
 Apple IIs continued to be able to boot the older DOS (even the Apple IIGS can boot the older DOS floppies) but as 3.5" floppies and hard disks became more prevalent, most users spent the bulk of their time in ProDOS.

 The Apple IIe, also released in 1983, was the first Apple II computer to have 64 KB of memory built in.
 For a while, Apple shipped both DOS 3.3 and ProDOS with new computers.

 The original ProDOS was renamed ProDOS 8 when ProDOS 16 was released to support the 16-bit Apple IIgs computer, although ProDOS 16 (which was 8-bit at its core) was soon replaced by GS/OS.